SeldonIO/alibi/doc/source/overview/high_level.md

 Often bias exists in the data we feed machine learning models even when we exclude sensitive factors.
 Ostensibly explainability is a solution to this problem as it allows us to understand the model's decisions to check if they're appropriate.
 However, human bias itself is still an element.
-Hence, if the model is doing what we expect it to on biased data, we are venerable to using explainability to justify relations in the data that may not be accurate.
+Hence, if the model is doing what we expect it to on biased data, we are vulnerable to using explainability to justify relations in the data that may not be accurate.
 Consider:
 > _"Before launching the model, risk analysts are asked to review the Shapley value explanations to ensure that the
 > model exhibits expected behavior (i.e., the model uses the same features that a human would for the same task)."_
 > &mdash; <cite>[Explainable Machine Learning in Deployment](https://dl.acm.org/doi/pdf/10.1145/3351095.3375624)</cite>